Cozmopolit/MIDIFlux/Documentation/UsageGuide.md

 ### Profile Structure

-All profiles use the unified configuration format:
+All profiles use the same configuration format:

 ```json
 {